SarpedonTD/sarpedontd.github.io/_posts/2022-10-14-Google-Sheet-Checkboxes.md

 But it wasn't so obvious from the API perspective.
 I had to do with any seasoned developer does.
 Search on google for stackoverflow answers.

 Now our bot is in C#, and the google API docs don't cater to C#.
-This is the linke I got the most use out of:
+This is the link I got the most use out of:
 [https://webapps.stackexchange.com/questions/121502/how-to-add-checkboxes-into-cell-using-google-sheets-api-v4](https://webapps.stackexchange.com/questions/121502/how-to-add-checkboxes-into-cell-using-google-sheets-api-v4).

 A careful inspection of this will help once you know that you need a batch update for a conditional formatting request: